 In quantum mechanics, the notion of measurement plays an indispensable role.
 Nevertheless, ``theory of measurement'' was left incomplete in von Neumann's axiomatization.
 Quantum mechanics as axiomatized by von Neumann was only justified in experiments in which the object is prepared in the known state, undergoes time evolution with the known Hamiltonian, and then is subject to a measurement of one of its observables.
-Von Neumann's quantum postulates successfully predict the probability distribution of the outcome of the measurement.
+Von Neumann's quantum postulates successfully predict the probability distribution of the outcome of a measurement.
 However, they are not sufficient to predict the joint probability distribution of the outcomes of successive measurements in time.

 Experimental technology was not precise enough to carry out successive measurements for comparing with the theory for long.
-However, the emerging laser technology in the 1960s enabled us to control quantum states and measuring interaction between the object and the apparatus quantum mechanically to make precise successive measurements.
+However, the emerging laser technology in the 1960s enabled us to control quantum states and measuring interactions precisely enough to make repeated or successive measurements.

 For the statistics of successive measurements, we need the notion of state changes caused by measurements, often called quantum state reductions, which has been considered one of the most difficult notions in quantum mechanics.
 In order to deal with quantum systems to be measured sequentially, we need a general notion of quantum state reductions and mathematical methods to calculate them.
 For this purpose, we have to mathematically characterize all of the possible state changes caused by the most general type of measurements.